Frontier Accord

 Action Buttons

-- Deploy sets the normal selection mode for choosing your countries and reinforcing them.
+- Deploy sets the normal desktop selection mode for choosing your countries and reinforcing them.

-- Route March moves armies over a longer owned route.
+- Route March moves armies over a longer owned route on desktop.
 Select the source country, press Route March, then click an owned destination connected through your own countries.

 - Reinforce opens a dialog asking how many reserve armies to place in the selected country.

-- Save Game downloads the current game to your browser so it can be loaded later.
+- Save Game asks the server to create a compressed encrypted .FA save of the current game, then downloads it to your browser so it can be loaded later.

 - Surrender removes you from the game and turns your countries neutral.